digitale-helden/dh-plugin-starterkit/src/files/README.md

 ## 1. Development

-1. clone repo
+1. clone this repo
 2. do a `npm install` for dependencies
 3. run `grunt dist` to compile distributable plugin dist
 4. do a `composer install` (provided you have composer installed globally)
-4. do a `bower install` (provided you have bower installed globally)
+5. do a `bower install` (provided you have bower installed globally)

 you should tag new versions of plugin by running: